7mind/izumi/doc/paradox/distage/00_distage.md

 ```

 The proxy generation via `cglib` is still enabled by default, because in scenarios with [extreme late-binding](#roles),
-cycles can be created unexpectedly and unobservably by the origin module.
+cycles can emerge unexpectedly, outside of control of the origin module.

 ### Auto-Sets: Collecting Bindings By Predicate